gcalmettes/reveal.js-d3/README.md

 The development of this plugin has been inspired by [Reveal.js-d3js-plugin](https://github.com/jlegewie/reveal.js-d3js-plugin), but has some major differences:
 - the plugin itself is not dependent on `D3` and does not require to add `D3` as a dependencies of Reveal.js
 - the visualizations are loaded only when the slide hosting them becomes active (to prevent performance issues).
+- the plugin is compatible with Reveal.js lazy loading configurations (see [Advanced configuration](https://github.com/gcalmettes/reveal.js-d3#advanced-configuration-of-the-embedded-iframe)) if you need to pre-load some heavy visualizations before the slide becomes active.
-- the visualizations are removed when the slide is not active anymore (e.g.: navigation to previous/next slide) so the browser is not overloaded by running multiples iframes in the background (this behavior [can be configured](#configuration)).
+- the visualizations are deloaded when the slide is not active anymore (e.g.: navigation to previous/next slide) or is out of the `viewDistance` option of Reveal.js.
+So the browser is not overloaded by running multiples iframes in the background.
-- this plugin support the insertion of multiple visualizations on the same slide (and even multiple visualizations on the same slide + visualization on the background, if you're into those kind of things).
+- this plugin support the insertion of multiple visualizations on the same slide (and even multiple visualizations on the same slide + visualization on the background, if you're into this kind of things).
 - the triggering of the transitions for the visualizations is fully compatible with Reveal.js [`data-fragment-index`](https://github.com/hakimel/reveal.js/#fragments) feature.
 - Any javascript-based visualizations are supported (slide examples: [D3 visualizations](https://gcalmettes.github.io/reveal.js-d3/demo/#/3), [Semiotic (React-based) visualisations](https://gcalmettes.github.io/reveal.js-d3/demo/#/5), [Vega-lite (declarative javascript) visualizations](https://gcalmettes.github.io/reveal.js-d3/demo/#/6), etc ...).